We rounded up some of the best northern lights hotels in Europe out there.

 Built in a circular shape with a plunge pool in the centre, this extremely unique sauna just floats on the Lule River, which freezes over in the wintertime – making it a very spectacularly arctic experience.
 As close to a complete immersion in nature as possible, Arctic Bath was conceived by architect Bertil Harström (who also designed the UFO and Bird’s Nest at nearby Treehotel) and additionally includes six rooms on the water, six rooms on land and a restaurant.

-The floating spa is covered in tree trunks inspired by the log jam, which was used for transporting timber up until the 1960s.
-After getting steamy in the sauna take an extremely cold dip in the ice bath, Swedish style, before relaxing with a stone massage or facial, and then heading to a dinner of modern-reinterpreted traditional Swedish dishes made with local ingredients.
+The floating spa is covered in tree trunks inspired by the log jam, which was used for transporting timber until the 1960s.
+After getting steamy in the sauna take a freezing dip in the ice bath, Swedish style, before relaxing with a stone massage or facial, and then heading to a dinner of modern-reinterpreted traditional Swedish dishes made with local ingredients.

-Of course, the spa and hotel is also a perfect spot to gander at the breathtaking Northern Lights in the wintertime.Check availability
+Of course, the spa, and hotel are also a perfect spot to gander at the breathtaking Northern Lights in the wintertime.Check availability

 These individual log cabins have large heated windows and glass ceilings right above the bed for unencumbered views of the sky and the purely natural landscape all around.
 On those particular evenings with clear skies, the glass ceilings are like a portal into the universe, with millions of stars as well as the Northern Lights themselves lulling one into a perfectly peaceful sleep.